-A dashcam is a type of camera that is especially made to record continuously whenever they are powered on.
-It also doesn’t have any recording option button.
+A dashcam is a type of camera that's specially made to record continuously whenever it is powered on.
+It also doesn’t have any recording options.
 A dashcam camera is a car DVR or car digital video recorder.

-Here Philkotse.com will provide you with top 8 benefits on installing a dashcam.
-Hope that these knowledge will be helpful for your driving experience.
+Here Philkotse.com will provide you with the top 8 benefits of installing a dashcam.
+Hope that this knowledge will be helpful for your driving experience.

 1. The near close call accidents

-The Near Close Call Accidents are also known as near miss, near hit or close call.
-This is an unplanned event where there is a potential accident but there is no harm done to a person, a place or even an object.
+The Near Close Call Accidents are also known as near-miss, near hit, or close call.
+This is an unplanned event where there is a potential accident but there is no harm done to a person, a place, or even an object.

 It may be surprising how you'll finally get to notice even the smallest close call details once you install a dashcam

-If you have a dashcam this could help you eliminate unwanted argument if ever these near close call accidents happen to you and you sure do have a proof that you are the one on the right path.
+If you have a dashcam this could help you eliminate unwanted arguments if ever these near close call accidents happen to you and you sure do have proof that you are the one on the right path.
 Believe me, it will save you a lot of argument.’

 2. Road rage